goboxer/public/spanner-migrations/README.md

     [REVISION]_[domain]_[FEATURE].ddl.up.sql
     [REVISION]_[domain]_[FEATURE].[ENV].dml.sql

-DML can contain tokens and if so the tokens will be resolved if files like this exist:
+DML can contain tokens and if so the tokens will be resolved if a JSON token definition files exists.
+These JSON token definition files are optional but there can only be one per DML file:

     [REVISION]_[domain]_[FEATURE].[ENV].json